SodiumZH/NFF-Girls/docs_gameplay_en.md

 ##### Befriending

-Give it 2-3 TNTs.
-There's 5s cooldown each TNT.
-(Do this without making it explode!)
+Firstly, do the item-giving process.

+Accepted items:

+*Particle of Lightning*: 10% for 1/2, 30% for 1/4, 60% for 1/8.

+*Gunpowder*: 0.015 ~ 0.03.

+*TNT*: 0.03 ~ 0.06.

-If the TNT condition is satisfied, the Creeper Girl will stop moving, start swelling for 4s  and generate tons of green-star and smoke particles.
-After this, it will make a **HUGE EXPLOSION** (Range 12, block-breaking).
-When it's swelling, you must stay no further than 8 blocks away from it (or it will be interrupted and you have to start from giving it TNTs).
-You must survive the explosion, and after that it's done.
+After the favorability reaches 1, the Creeper Girl will stop moving, start swelling for 4s  and generate tons of green-star and smoke particles.
+After the 4s, it will make a **HUGE EXPLOSION** (Range 12, block-breaking).
+When it's swelling, you must stay no further than 8 blocks away from it (or it will be interrupted and you have to start from giving it items).
+You must survive from the explosion, and after that it's done.

 **Interaction**